The requirements and processes outlined on this page apply to inbound travellers from the following Reciprocal Green Lane-eligible countries/regions:

 - Valid visa (for visa-required passport holders);

-- Negative COVID-19 PCR test result; and
+- Negative COVID-19 PCR test result;

-- A return air/bus/ferry ticket.
+- A return air/bus ticket; and

 |Transport from Checkpoint to Accommodation